siconge/MRTS-Data-ETL-and-Time-Series-Analysis/README.md

 # Assign cursor function to a handle to issue queries
 cursor = cnx.cursor()

-# Execute SQL query 1 run in Section 3.1 using the execute method of the cursor class in mysql.connector library
+# Execute SQL query using the execute method of the cursor class in mysql.connector library
 cursor.execute('SELECT * FROM mrts.`2008` WHERE Total >= 1500000 ORDER BY `Total` DESC')
 for row in cursor.fetchall():
     print(row)

-# Execute SQL query 2 run in Section 3.1 using the execute method of the cursor class in mysql.connector library
 cursor.execute('SELECT COUNT(*) Count FROM mrts.`2008`')
 print(cursor.fetchone())
 ```